-Marketing Strategy of Staples analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Staples analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Staples marketing mix, help the brand succeed in the market.

 Staples marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Staples Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Staples marketing strategy can be explained as follows:

 Staples is a retail organization that supplies office necessities and is headquartered in Massachusetts.
 They specialize in office supplies, promotional products, furniture, technology and business services as a part of their marketing mix product portfolio.
 Staples are the largest office products company in the world and comprises of 1,500 stores in North America.
 Their product range is wide to meet the needs of consumers and corporations.